RECONNECTING TO WHAT MATTERS

 For most of my adult life, I've been asking the same question:

-I've searched for answers as an athlete, a teacher, a member of Congress, a husband, a father, and a student of contemplative practice.
+I've searched for answers as an athlete, a teacher, a 20 year member of the US Congress, a husband, a father, a coach, and a student of contemplative practices.
 Along the way, I've discovered that many of the challenges we face as a country are reflections of challenges we face within ourselves.

 We live in an age of extraordinary connection, yet many people feel isolated.